DataCompetency/PythonAdvanced/README.md

 Advanced Python Course
 ----------------------

-This seminar was held at the university of Greifswald.
-The course materials can be used for independent self-study.
+Is sometimes held on-site at the university of Greifswald.
+The course materials can also be used for independent self-study.

 ## Requirements